abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 >is22mtech14002@fpga-workshop-02:~/vtr_work/quickstart/vpr_tseng$
 ### Running VTR
 #### Command to run VPR
-- Use this commands in the working location to run VPR.
+- Use these commands in the working location to run VPR.
 ```
 $VTR_ROOT/vpr/vpr $VTR_ROOT/vtr_flow/arch/timing/EArch.xml $VTR_ROOT/vtr_flow/benchmarks/blif/tseng.blif --route_chan_width 100 --disp on
 ```
 ```
 $VTR_ROOT/vpr/vpr\                             // invoking vpr which is at VTR_ROOT (where vtr has been installed in the cloud)
-$VTR_ROOT/vtr_flow/arch/timing/EArch.xml\      // First input is FPGA Architecture Discription File (EArch.xml)
+$VTR_ROOT/vtr_flow/arch/timing/EArch.xml\      // First input is FPGA Architecture Description File (EArch.xml)
 $VTR_ROOT/vtr_flow/benchmarks/blif/tseng.blf\
--- route_chan_width 100 \                      // use a benchmark file that is already beign converter into blf format
+-- route_chan_width 100 \                      // use a benchmark file that is already being converter into blf format
 -- disp on                                     // to open GUI
 ```